keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 ![WarmUpCosineDecay schedule](https://i.imgur.com/YCr5pII.png)

-The schedule looks a as we expect.
+The schedule looks as we expect.

 Next let's construct this optimizer: